| |

 Victorians never reached Wilby.
 Rustic wooden benches

-cluster about a triple-decker pulpit set against the
+cluster about a double-decker pulpit set against the

 north wall.
 Only a glance into the chancel reminds you